Brian-MacCurtin/SQL-Layoffs-Project/README.md

 |---------------|-------------|
 | 2020-03-11    | 2023-03-06  |

-I then explored some of the basic measures for the quantitative variables
+I then explored some of the basic measures for the quantitative variables:
 ```SQL
 SELECT
 	'total_laid_off' AS column_name,